JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Lastly, consideration might profitably be given to group prayer and worship.
 For example, prayer can be used to open and close a meeting.
 Seeking the Father’s indwelling spirit or Michael’s Spirit of Truth can be a powerful way to help a gathering be more cogent and yet calm at the same time.
 I always invite Jesus to “_join_” us.
 The act of study is augmented when the Spirit of Truth is openly welcomed into the group’s midst.

 We can aspire to be effective instruments in the search for truth, but the Father and the Creator Son are always the inspiration.
-I so like what was said by the Mighty Messenger about the Spirit of Truth, the greatest gift Michael gave to Urantia, besides his actual bestowal: “_Having started out on the way of life everlasting, having acepted the assignment and received your orders to advance, do not fear the dangers of human forgetfulness and mortal inconstancy, do not be troubled with doubts of failure or by perplexing confusion, do not falter and question your status and standing, for in every dark hour, at every crossroad in the forward struggle, the Spirit of Truth will always speak, saying ‘This is the way. _” [34: 7, 8] (P. 383) (Emphasis added)
+I so like what was said by the Mighty Messenger about the Spirit of Truth, the greatest gift Michael gave to Urantia, besides his actual bestowal: “_Having started out on the way of life everlasting, having acepted the assignment and received your orders to advance, do not fear the dangers of human forgetfulness and mortal inconstancy, do not be troubled with doubts of failure or by perplexing confusion, do not falter and question your status and standing, for in every dark hour, at every crossroad in the forward struggle, the Spirit of Truth will always speak, saying ‘This is the way. _” [[UB 34:7.8](/en/The_Urantia_Book/34#p7_8)] (Emphasis added)

 It seems to me that the Spirit both clarifies and comforts.
 The Spirit is very helpful to study and service.
 Trying to start a study group may be daunting; serving as a leader can be problematic.
 Why not form a habit of accessing some of the spiritual resources given to our world.
 The Chief of Urantia Midwayers has something to say on this. “_Group or congregational praying is very effective in that it is highly socializing in its repercussions.
-When a group engages in community prayer for moral enhancement and spiritual uplift, such devotions are reactive upon the individuals composing the group; they are all made better because of participation._” [91: 5, 2] (P. 998) (Emphasis added)
+When a group engages in community prayer for moral enhancement and spiritual uplift, such devotions are reactive upon the individuals composing the group; they are all made better because of participation._” [[UB 91:5.2](/en/The_Urantia_Book/91#p5_2)] (Emphasis added)

 Even study needs a measure of courage to face issues or questions that intimidate many others.
 It takes even more courage to discuss them with a group of people whose perceptions differ considerably.
 Hearts can be made calmer and intellects clearer if the participants are willing to pull together in a common petition, or, to commune together in worship, with a higher power.
 It is important to remember that this should be done without pressure or coercion.
 Still, the spiritual cohesion of a group may realize broader, deeper revelatory insights.
 In all such efforts, trust God.

 God the Supreme and the Master Seraphim

 While living on Urantia as creatures of time and space, we are also cosmic citizens.
 The Mighty Messenger points out that, “_With God the Father, sonship is the great relationship.
-With God the Supreme, achievement is the prerequisite to status—one must do something as well as be something._” [115: 1, 0] (P. 1260) (Emphasis added)
+With God the Supreme, achievement is the prerequisite to status—one must do something as well as be something._” [[UB 115:1.1](/en/The_Urantia_Book/115#p1_1)] (Emphasis added)

 We have seen how the Morontia culture prioritizes study and service.
 It does appear that studying runs as a norm throughout the universes of time and space.
 I believe the process of starting and keeping study groups going contributes directly to the Supreme.
 The universe-value of studying is naturally linked to the Supreme.
 It is something for us to be conscious of.
 The Supreme is actualizing our potential in the ascension scheme of universe achievement even while we reside on earth.
 Down here, as evolutionary creatures, we can add to the gradual, unfolding development of Orvonton, our superuniverse, in reciprocity with the finite God, the God of evolution.
 This reciprocity is inherent by design in the relationships of Supremacy.
 It is a high and noble task (actually a cosmic, moral duty) to be contributors to universe building.
 The Universal Father has delegated to us something important to do.